Table of Contents:

 Whether Australia is next on your travel bucket list or you simply wish to acquaint yourself with fun facts about Australia, you’re at the right place.
 We have compiled some amazing Australia facts that will definitely make you want to plan your next trip there.

 Whether it be Australian geographic details or funny Australian facts, the country has a lot to offer.
 With remarkable, picturesque natural beauty and beaches all over, this island country gives you experiences like none other.

 Could you have imagined that the British originally kept aside such a beautiful place just to keep convicted prisoners?
 It startled us as well.
 Among all the facts for Australia, we found this one to be the most shocking, or rather unexpected.
 It turns out the British government used to transport convicts to various penal colonies in Australia.

 Between 1788 and 1868, they transported around 162,000 convicts.
-Many convicts were transported for petty crimes, as more serious crimes, such as rape and murder, resulted in death sentence.
+Many convicts were transported for petty crimes, as more serious crimes, such as rape and murder, resulted in a death sentence.

 Australia facts #2